Research & Development and CPD Seminars

 Physical testing provides practical information about the behaviour of the steel and masonry when subjected to loads and the bond characteristics and strengths of these materials.

 The test information concluded that the Bersche-Rolt reinforcement did comply and the report was published in 2004.
-We believe that it is important that customers and other professional bodies who use or specify our products have access to our engineers report and are provided with the results of the test programmes.
+We believe that it is important that customers and other professional bodies who use or specify our products have access to this report and are provided with the results of the test programmes.